3Easy/lasteditor-ee2addon/README.md

 3Easy Last Editor
 =================

 3Easy Last Editor is an EE2 Extension adding a {last_editor} tag to the channel entries loop.
 Each time an entry is submitted the last editor is updated with the logged in member’s screen name.
+The tag defaults to {author} for new entries.

 Installing 3Easy Last Editor